borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- `Library.lua` is used to introduce a helper script to create vectors and works as an extremely rudimentary version of the Processing library
+- `Vector.lua` is used to introduce a helper script to create vectors and works as an extremely rudimentary version of the Processing library

 - [the demo in the `Library` folder]() shows two vectors, a position vector centering a circle in the middle of the screen and a velocity vector radiating from the starting point.
 The velocity vector is finally updated using the coordinates of the mouse cursor